nasa-gibs/worldview/config/default/common/config/metadata/stories/tc_idai_march_2019/step003.md

-<p>Rain Rate of Tropical Cyclone Idai – This animation shows the movement and rain rain rate from the storm./p>
+<p>Press play in the animation box to see the hourly rate of rainfall that fell during Tropical Cyclone Idai./p>